 The Origins of the Barnsley Chop

-I already know that there will be a dispute over the origins of the chop since many claim the honor.
-The Barnsley Chop is believed to have originated at Brooklands Hotel, in Barnsley, where it is still served.
+Many claim the honor of the Barnsley chop's origins.
+It is believed to have originated at Brooklands Hotel, in Barnsley, where it is still served.
 They are adamant that they are the originators, but some claim the Kings Head pub in Barnsley is the place.

 How to Cook a Barnsley Chop

 Serve on hot plates.
 Delicious with a little gravy, and fresh vegetables.
-Barnsley chop are also served as part of a mixed grill, but this is only for serious carnivores.
+Barnsley chops are also served as part of a mixed grill, but this is only for serious carnivores.